ang-yu/ang-yu.github.io/_pages/about.md

     <tr>
         <td>7/28/2025</td>
         <td>
-            I have been elected as the student representative on the Methods Section council of the American Sociological Association.
+            I have been elected as the student representative on the council of the Methodology Section of the American Sociological Association.
         </td>
     </tr>